 Pools pose a threat to wildlife that fall in and can’t climb back out.
-There are commercially available products such as frog logs or escape ramps that are designed to give frogs, lizards, ducks and small animals a platform from which they can climb out of the pool.
+There are commercially available products such as frog logs and escape ramps designed to give frogs, lizards, ducklings, and small animals a platform from which to climb out of the pool.
 Using a pool cover when the pool is not in use can also prevent animals from falling in.

 Help in a Pool Emergency